SamMed05/sm_blog/_posts/2022-09-08-how-school-works-in-italy.md

     </tr>
 </table>

-It's not all: there are many other councils, commissions and groups in the Italian school system.
-For example, if we go beyond of the scope of the individual school, two students for each school of every province<span class="tooltip">`*`<span class="tooltiptext">An area in which each region of Italy is subdivided</span></span> can take part with a two-year mandate (after being elected by the other students) to the so called *consulta provinciale degli studenti* (provincial student council) where they can represent students, coordinate projects and formulate proposals in collaboration with other schools at a provincial and regional level but eventually even nationwide[^7].
+That's not all: there are many other councils, commissions and groups in the Italian school system.
+For example, if we go beyond of the scope of the individual school, two students for each school of every province<span class="tooltip">`*`<span class="tooltiptext">An area in which each region of Italy is subdivided</span></span> can take part with a two-year mandate (after being elected by the other students) to the so-called _consulta provinciale_ degli studenti* (provincial student council) where they can represent students, coordinate projects and formulate proposals in collaboration with other schools at a provincial and regional level but eventually even nationwide[^7].

-Since it can get complicated very quickly and it's not particularly relevant for this post, I'm not going into much detail.
+Since it can get complicated very quickly and it's not particularly relevant to this post, I'm not going into much detail.
 For those who are interested, a more comprehensive explanation of the levels of student representation and the hierarchy of these bodies can be found on [spazioconsulte.it](https://www.spazioconsulte.it/webi/it/la-rappresentanza/) website.

 Let's focus on the local scope of upper secondary schools/*superiori*.

 #### Class organization
-Students of *superiori* have much more representation and influence on the system, if we take into comparison middle and primary school.
+Students of *superiori* have much more representation and influence on the system if we take into comparison middle and primary school.
 As you have seen, there are **class representatives** to make that happen, but what do they do exactly?
 Having been a class representative for the last 3 years, I can explain their election and duties in detail.

 Every year, each class of every upper secondary school has to choose 2 class representatives that will act as spokespersons for the students' voice and will help manage student-teacher communication.
 They work with their classmates to resolve problems, inform teachers and in rare cases the headmaster of ideas and problems emanating from the class, have the responsibility of leading class meetings called *assemblee di classe* and sometimes even work together with teachers to organize student activities, projects and events.

 One day, usually between October and November, an hour is dedicated to the election process.
 Class representatives are elected by a constituency made up of all students of the class.
-Each student writes his vote on a special sheet, choosing one of his classmates who he deems most suitable for the role.
+Each student writes his vote on a special sheet, choosing one of his classmates whom he deems most suitable for the role.
 When all the votes have been collected, they are counted and the two students who have obtained the highest number of votes become class representatives.
 That day, a vote takes place for the renewal of student representatives in the *consiglio d'istituto* (institute council), too.

 After being elected, class representatives should do, usually two times a year (school year), a *class assembly* (in Italian **assemblea di classe**), which is a period of roughly an hour, not more than two, when the teacher exits the classroom and students talk to their class representatives about eventual problems they have, suggestions that have to make or other things that class representatives have to write down (of course those problems must concern the class in general and never a single student).
-Class assembly is not mandatory to do, but always recommended, especially if the class has some problems to communicate.
+Class assembly is not mandatory to do, but always recommended, especially if the class has some problems to report.

 Two (but sometimes three or more) times a year the two class representatives have to participate in the *consiglio di classe* (class or student council) together with all teachers and two parent representatives, where they report the problems that came out during the class assembly.
-The teachers, instead, inform class representatives about the overall class trend, warn about insufficiencies, organize and if requested modify the planning of the lessons, of the tests and of the study load and talk about projects and school trips.
+The teachers, instead, inform class representatives about the overall class trend, warn about insufficiencies, organize and if requested modify the planning of the lessons, of the tests and the study load, and talk about projects and school trips.

 #### Students organization
 *Assemblea di classe* is one of the two student assemblies (*assemblee studentesche*).
 The other one is called **assemblea d'istituto**, which can last a whole school day and is a moment when all the students come together to discuss the school situation according to a defined program.
 It's chaired by the "*rappresentanti d'istituto*" or "*rappresentanti degli studenti*" (literally translated as "student representatives" and quite equivalent to the [student government president](https://en.wikipedia.org/wiki/Student_government_president) for other countries).